FEEDBACK FROM JEREMY DUPERRAY, FLEET AND ONBOARD EQUIPMENT MANAGER AT BERTHELET

 We also have a site in Saint-Genis-Laval for the company N&M, focusing on professional tourist transport.

 Yes, absolutely!
-We wanted to break the conventions and no longer just focus on the Operations Control & PI system but on both Operations Control system and Passenger Information system.
-Unfortunately, regularly in Operations control & PI system, if either the Operations control system or the PIS breaks down, the entire system is affected.
+We wanted to break the conventions and no longer just focus on the Operating & PI Assistance System but on both Operations Control system and Passenger Information system.
+Unfortunately, regularly in Operating & PI Assistance System, if either the Operations control system or the PIS breaks down, the entire system is affected.

 Now, in case of a breakdown, if the passenger doesn’t have the information, our drivers still have the ability to get assistance from the operation, and vice versa.